estill01/BitBootPY/README.md

     asyncio.run(main())
 ```

-For more examples and details on how to use BitBootPy, see the `bitbootpy/examples` directory.
+For more examples and details on how to use BitBootPy, see the `examples` directory.

 ## Command-line interface
 Run the CLI to announce or discover peers without writing code: